ligerfotis/maze_RL_v2/game/README.md

 ## Human Input
 The human input is given to the system through the keyboard arrows and can be either discrete or continuous.
-* Discrete input means that every key stroke produces one action.
+* Discrete input means that every keystroke produces one action.
 For another action, the human needs to release the button and press another one (or the same).
+It needs 5 keystrokes to reach the maximum rotation towards each direction from the starting pose of the tray.
 * Continuous input means that a new human action is given as long as a key is pressed.
 For a pressed key, a new action will be available every ~15ms.

 ## Experiment